visdesignlab/trrack-examples/README.md

 - Defining a State for your application
 - Setting up observers to track your state
 - Creating and applying actions to edit your state
-- Utilizing the ProvVis library to visualize your history.
+- Utilizing the trrack-vis library to visualize your history.

 ## simpleExampleAddAnnotation